hoho/conkitty-route/README.md

 `String`

-Optional used-defined unique Frame identifier.
-With this identifier you might obtain Frame runtime object using [$CR.get()](#crgetframeid) method.
+An optional user-defined unique Frame identifier.
+With this identifier you might obtain the Frame runtime object using [$CR.get()](#crgetframeid) method.

 Frame runtime objects provide [useful API](#frame-api).